 MELBOURNE, Jan 23 (Reuters) - Stanislas Wawrinka will bid to break the 'Big Four' strangle-hold on grand slam silverware after edging Tomas Berdych 6-3 6-7(1) 7-6(3) 7-6(4) in a serving war on Thursday to reach the Australian Open final.

 In a slow-burning contest that occasionally roared to life, the Swiss eighth seed stepped up on big points on a tense night at Rod Laver Arena, reaching his first major final where he will meet either Rafa Nadal or compatriot Roger Federer.

 "I don't know what to say.
 I'm speechless.
-It's amazing," Wawrinka, choking back tears, said in a courtside interview after throwing a triumphant stare at his player's box and pointing to his head.
+It's amazing," Wawrinka said in a courtside interview after throwing a triumphant stare at his player's box and pointing to his head.

-The win continued Wawrinka's fairytale run, having sensationally ended Novak Djokovic's three-year reign over Melbourne Park in a five-set quarter-final classic.
+The win continued Wawrinka's fairytale run at Melbourne Park, having sensationally ended Novak Djokovic's three-year reign in a five-set quarter-final classic.

 Wawrinka faced Berdych with queries over his fitness but was switched on from the start, and struck the first blow by breaking the seventh seed in the eighth game.

 His first serve deserting him briefly, the Czech notched a string of unforced errors to proffer a break point, then pushed an overhead smash wide of the tramlines to hand the Swiss the initiative.

 Door ajar, Wawrinka barged through with a huge serve to clinch a set point then angled a devilish second serve into Berdych's body to take the early lead.